 To measure student learning with respect to these goals, the department assesses students at during all four years of their time at Millikin, using feedback from assessments at each level to guide improvement.
 Assessment methods involve a test which can be compared against national baselines, a test developed by the Educational Testing Service and given to physics majors across the country, and departmentally-developed rubrics assessing the ability of students to design and carry out research projects and to communicate the results of that research both orally and in writing.
-For the 2006-2007 AY, the department rates student learning for goal 1 as Red, goal 2 as Yellow/Green, and goal 3 as Green.
+For the 2007-2008 AY, the department rates student learning for goal 1 as red/green, goal 2 as green, and goal 3 as green.